thelegendofkayla/dev-front-end-challenge-space/README.md

 ## Design Considerations

-I aimed for a retro, space-inspired design with a black background and neon green accents.
-The font choices, hover animations, and layout give the project a futuristic look while keeping it accessible and user-friendly.
+I aimed for a retro, space-inspired textbook design.
+The font choices, hover animations, and layout give the project a modern yet vintage look while keeping it accessible and user-friendly.

 ## License